 Dave and I listened to John Grisham’s Gray Mountain on our first full day of driving to Arizona.
 The story revolves around a young lawyer Samantha who takes on a new job at a legal aid clinic in Virginia where she deals with cases that have their source in the environmental and health crisis brought about by the coal mining industry.
 I discovered so much from the novel about coal mining and its impact.
-Here are just two of the things I learned about.
+Here are just two of the things I learned.

 Cancer clusters– A cancer cluster is when there are a greater than expected number of cancer cases among people in a defined geographic area.
 In the novel Gray Mountain there is a cancer cluster in the Appalachian counties where they are practicing a kind of strip mining called mountaintop removal.
 I wondered if this was really true and after doing a little searching found this in an Appalachia newspaper…